clseibold/Edim/README.md

 * Ability to open multiple buffers (files), switch between them, and close them.
 * Set current line number to specified line ('j (line#)') or to last line in file ('j$').
 * When a command accepts a line number as first argument and one wasn't passed in, use current line instead.
+* Bookmarks **NEW (11/20/2018)**
+  - Creating a bookmarks
+  - Listing all bookmarks
+  - Using bookmark in place of line number for all commands

 ## TODO
 * Cancel Prompts for getting information for a command (for example, when it prompt you to enter a line number when one wasn't provided when the command was typed)